 - Persistent pursuit: psychopaths were fast to move from the first contact to closer and closer relationship under the guise of “so into you that I can’t resist”.
 Her high investment trait blinds her to the risk of men chasing and moving fast

 - (Fake) vulnerability: the psychopath exposes his wounded side to make her feel sorry for him and trust him more.

 That makes her feel safer about moving fast (yes, that can work, but do read “vulnerability is not power“).
 That’s why some women refer to psychopaths as “incredibly macho” and yet “wimpy and needy”

-- Trance, Hipnosys and Suggestibility: female victims tend to be more suggestible than the average population, and the author says the psychopaths leverages it.
+- Dark psychology of Trance, Hypnosis, and Suggestibility: female victims tend to be more suggestible than the average population, and the author says the psychopaths leverages it.
 She says psychopaths have “hypno-power”